-Image used with permission from publisher
+Image used with permission of the author

-Find Books by Tracy Kidder
+Find Books by Tim O'Brien

 What is the First-Year Reading Experience?

 The purpose is to provide new students a common connection through a thought-provoking book.
-Every year, a committee of faculty, staff and students at The University of Montana select a book from nominations submitted by the entire campus community.
+Every year, a committee of faculty, staff and students at the University of Montana select a book from nominations submitted by the entire campus community.
 The program is not mandatory but it is highly encouraged to help prepare students for their academic life on campus.

 We believe that books forge powerful bonds and we are excited to begin the discussions this year!

 As part of the events and activities surrounding the First-Year Reading Experience, we invite first-year students to submit 750-1250 word essays in one or both of the following categories: (1) the analytical essay or (2) the personal reflection essay.
 A cash prize of $250 will be awarded to the writer of the best, most compelling essay in each category; the essays themselves (with the authors’ permission) will be posted to the First-Year Reading Experience webpage.
 Students are limited to one entry per category.